 - Sabotage or espionage of operational and production processes

-As current figures show (like the Cyberthreat Report 2021), many companies are affected by hacker attacks, data theft and espionage.
-That’s why information security and system hardening is more important than ever!
+As various figures show, a large proportion of all companies are affected by hacker attacks, data theft and espionage.
+That is why information security and hardening of systems are extremely important!

-System hardening is a technical building block to reduce possible weaknesses (“vulnerabilities”) of IT systems and IT infrastructures.
-The free handout from the german association TeleTrust recommends the following measures, among others, in chapter 3.2.21:
+System Hardening is a technical building block to reduce possible weaknesses (“vulnerabilities”) of IT systems and IT infrastructures.
+The free handout from the german association TeleTrust recommends e.g. the following measures:

-- Regularly reviewing the need for enabled services
+- Regularly review the necessity of activated services

 - Operate running services only with minimal rights